Summer Enrichment Scholars Program

 SESP 2018 will run from July 5, 2018 to August 4, 2018.
 SESP is completely free for all participants, including housing and meals.
 Participants must be available for the entire duration of the program in order to participate.
 Once you have accepted your decision to attend UVM in fall 2018, you will be able to access the application.
 Apply here TODAY!

 What is SESP?

-- Earn college credit: Take a 3-credit college class.
+- Earn college credit: Choose between a 3-credit Math or English college-level class.

 - Additional opportunities to develop academic and leadership skills throughout your first year